Neslihan Demir: Career

 Neslihan Demir started playing volleyball at Eskişehir DSİ Bentspor in 1995.
 She played for Yeşilyurt, VakıfBank Güneş Sigorta, Spar Tenerife Marichal, Eczacıbaşı and Galatasaray during her career.
 She played hundreds of times for Turkish national team at all age levels.

-At age 19, Demir was the leading player in the Turkish team that won silver medal at the 2003 European Championship in Turkey making her a star in her home country and in the volleyball scene.
+At age 19, Demir was the leading player in the Turkish team that won silver medal at the 2003 European Championship in Turkey, making her a star in her home country and in the volleyball scene.
 Her popularity increased immensely during 2003 World Cup where she was 2nd in Best Scorer and Best Server rankings.
-Owing to the her powerful spikes and serves, she was nicknamed as Demir Leydi (The Iron Lady) which is a reference to her family name Demir.
+Owing to her powerful spikes and serves, she was nicknamed as Demir Leydi (The Iron Lady) which is a reference to her family name Demir.

 Playing with VakıfBank Güneş Sigorta she won CEV Top Teams Cup and was named as MVP in 2004.
 Later, she was awarded Best Scorer in CEV Champions League in 2006.
-While playing for Tenerife, Demir took a break from volleyball to become a mother in 2007–08 season.
+While playing for Tenerife, Demir took a break from volleyball to become a mother in the 2007–08 season.

 She was awarded Best Scorer at the 2006 World Championship and 2010 World Championship consecutively.
 She is the first and only volleyball player to achieve this feat.

 Demir won two FIVB Club World Championship and a CEV Champions League championships with Eczacıbaşı.
 She won the Best Spiker award at the 2013-14 CEV Champions League.

 Demir was awarded Sportsperson of the Year by Milliyet in 2006 and Volleyball Player of the Year by Sabah in 2003 and 2004.
 At the 2012 Summer Olympics, she was chosen to be the flagbearer of her home country.
 She was named The Ultimate Volleyball Team Leader and honoured with Lifetime Achievement Award at CEV European Volleyball Gala ceremonies in 2014 and 2019 respectively.

 Demir was selected as FIVB Hero by FIVB in 2012.
 She was also selected for Roster 100 by FIVB as one of the 100 most influential volleyball players between 2010 and 2020, being one of the eight female opposite hitters in the selection.

 Personal life

 Neslihan Demir married Orkun Darnel, captain of the Galatasaray Swimming team, on 16 July 2006.
 The couple have a daughter named Zeynep Penelope.
 Orkun Darnel became manager of Galatasaray Daikin women's volleyball team later.
 The couple announced their divorce in March 2013.
 Demir has been married to actor Kamil Güler since 17 June 2014.
 After retiring from professional volleyball, she worked as a consultant in the Turkish Volleyball Federation.
-Soon afterwards she took up the position of General Manager at her former club Vakıfbank in 2020.
+She took up the position of General Manager at her former club Vakıfbank from 2020 to 2023.